 Owls are critical to our environment as apex predators.
 They control rodent and insect populations naturally without the use of dangerous pesticides that can also pollute our soil and water.
 One of the biggest threats to owls is rodent poison.
 If you use poison to get rid of rodents, the owls eat the sick poisoned rodents.
 As a result, they die from the poison.
 Since an owl can eat up to 3 rats a night, they are much better rodent controllers than poison.

 With 220 species of owls, find out what kind of owls live in your neighborhood.
-In our North Carolina mountains, we have barn owls, the Eastern screech-owl, great horned owls, barred owls, and the Northern saw-whet owl.
-Wow.
+In our North Carolina mountains, we have four kinds of owls.
 Each owl has a distinctive call at night which you can learn to recognize.
 Listen to 4 owl calls in the video below.
 Which is your favorite?

 You can also check out all kinds of fun activities online to learn more about owls.
 Everything from drawing owls to building a nest box is included in a guide from The National Wildlife Federation.